samuel-pratt/samuel-pratt/README.md

 - 🔭 I’m currently working on neoforms, a minimalist form submission service built using NodeJS and Express.
-- 🌱 I’m currently learning how to make mobile apps with React Native.
+- 🌱 I’m currently learning how to code in Go
 - 📫 How to reach me:
     - sjpratt19@gmail.com
     - [LinkedIn](https://www.linkedin.com/in/sam-pratt-7045401b6/)